The Ceramics Lab

 Video Lab

 The Video Lab is a School of Art resource that provides facilities, equipment and technical instruction for making and exhibiting time-based artwork.
-It is a video-focused workspace with a wide selection of video and audio acquisition and exhibition tools available for check-out through the “Video Cage” check out room.
-The video lab also includes three post-production studio spaces including an isolated sound recording studio with 12 channel mixing board, professional digital audio recording, editing and effects software, a multi work-station video editing and instruction suite as well as a private video editing studio with viewing lounge.
+It is a video-focused workspace with a wide selection of video and audio acquisition and exhibition tools available for check-out through the Video Cage.
+The Lab also includes three post-production studio spaces including an isolated sound recording studio with 12 channel mixing board, professional digital audio recording, editing and effects software, a multi work-station video editing and instruction suite as well as a private video editing studio with viewing lounge.